kyl0b1te/cs-basics/README.md

-# Abstract data structures

-Learning the basics here.
-In the scope of this project I'll implement some well-known abstract data structures.
+# Computer Science Basics

+Computer science basics learn and practice project.
+I've created this project for practice in Golang and CS basics.
+TDD is big part of the project ideology, I'm trying to follow it and realize `pros` and `cons`.

-## Content
+## Index

-Data structures that was implemented:
+### Abstract Data Structures:

 - *[Linked List](https://github.com/zhikiri/data-structs/tree/master/linkedlist)*